Cynicollision/express-demo/README.md

 # Intro to Express
 This repository contains an introduction to using the Node.js web application framework Express.
-I'm creating this in preparation for a presentation I'll be doing in December 2017 for the [Western MA Development Technology User Group](https://www.meetup.com/Western-Mass-Development-Technology-Users-Group/).
+I'm creating this in preparation for a presentation I'll be doing December 13, 2017 for the [Western MA Development Technology User Group](https://www.meetup.com/Western-Mass-Development-Technology-Users-Group/).

-It's still very much WIP.
-Don't mind the TODOs.

 ### Table of Contents
 0. [Introduction](/0-intro/)